Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

 \onecolumngrid

 \twocolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1} {S\arabic{table}}

 Here we present numerical results that complement the main text and we also show some technical details of the calculations.
 The Supplemental Material is organized as follows.
 The DMFT for the Holstein polaron is briefly reviewed in Sec.~\ref{DMFT_1D}.
-Numerical implementation of the DMFT self-consistency loop is presented in detail and it is used to calculate the mass renormalization in one, two and three dimensions.
+Numerical implementation of the DMFT self-consistency loop is presented in detail and it is used to calculate the mass renormalization in one, two and three dimensions and for the Bethe lattice as well.
 In Sec.~\ref{Migdal_App} the self-consistent Migdal approximation is briefly reviewed and used as a benchmark for the DMFT in the weak-coupling limit.
+Sec.~\ref{ED_method} presents the ED method.
+In Sec.~\ref{Sec:finitesize} we investigate how the results depend on the chain length $N$ and on hierarchy depth $D$.
 Sec.~\ref{Atomic_App} examines the DMFT solution close to the atomic limit.
-Additional DMFT, SCMA and HEOM results for the spectral functions at $T=0$ and $T>0$ for various parameter values and for different momenta $k$ are shown in Secs.~\ref{T=0SUPP} and \ref{TfiniteSUPP}, respectively.
+Additional DMFT, SCMA, ED and HEOM results for the spectral functions at $T=0$ and $T>0$ for various parameter values and for different momenta $k$ are shown in Secs.~\ref{T=0SUPP} and \ref{TfiniteSUPP}, respectively.
+The $k$-dependence of the self-energies is shown in Sec.~\ref{self_energies}.
 A detailed comparison of the DMFT, HEOM and QMC correlation functions is presented in Sec.~\ref{CorrF}.
-In Sec.~\ref{HEOM_numerics} we investigate how the results depend on the chain length $N$ (for QMC and HEOM) and on the maximum hierarchy depth $D$ (for HEOM).
 Sec.~\ref{Integral_A} presents a numerical procedure that was used for the calculation of the integrated spectral weight.
+In Sec.~\ref{def_spectral} we show that the different definitions of spectral functions used by various methods are all in agreement.